1834 looting of Safed: Suppression and aftermath

 Rabbi Joseph Schwartz noted the justice that once calm had been restored, Ibrahim Pasha's army arrested and executed a number of perpetrators, and enforced summary justice on many suspects to ensure stolen goods were returned:

 The most respectable Mahomedans of Zafed and its environs were arrested as the authors of the outrage, and some of them were afterwards publicly executed, and whatever could be found of the stolen property of the Jews was restored.
 Every Jew was believed, when saying that he recognised this or that Arab among the robbers.
 The person so accused was instantly arrested, and punished with blows till he at last confessed and gave up his booty.
 Even many of the richest and most respectable of the Arabs were arrested, loaded with chains, and punished, upon the mere assertion of a very poor and common Jew.
 The word of a Jew was regarded as equal to the command of the highest authority, and severe punishment was at once resorted to, without any previous investigation, without any grounds or proofs.
 In this manner much of the stolen property was discovered; since many, in order not to be exposed to the violence of the Druses, delivered up everything of their own accord.
 The Jews were now required, by order of the Pacha, through the intervention of the consuls, to make out a correct list of all they had lost, of whatever they missed, and to indicate the true value of the same, and to hand it in to Abraim Pacha through means of the European consuls.

 With great effort, Israel of Shklov had managed to send letters to foreign consuls in Beirut and informed them of the details of the troubles that befell the Jews, many of whom were the subjects of foreign states.
-Their complaints encouraged Ibrahim Pasha to send his Lebanese ally Bashir II to restore order.
+Their complaints encouraged Ibrahim Pasha to send his Lebanese Maronite Christian ally Bashir Shihab II, the Emir of Mount Lebanon, to restore order.
 When Bashir and his forces entered Safed on July 17, 1834, the riots ceased immediately.
 He made sure the Jews were protected from harm and pursued the culprits.
 Most of the rebels fled, but thirteen ringleaders along with the town's governor were captured, tried and publicly hanged in Acre.
 The Jews returned to their homes and gathered their few remaining belongings.
 According to Löwe's investigations, the loss incurred amounted to 135,250 piasters.
 The consuls tried to raise sums of money as compensation for their subjects and made lists of the damages.
 When Ibrahim Pasha returned, he imposed an indemnity on the surrounding villages, but the victims received only 7% of the value of the damage.
 Only a small proportion of stolen property was ever recovered.